 The two main referencing systems are Harvard (author name, year of publication) and Vancouver (numbered sequentially in order of use).
 Whichever system you decide to use, good practice dictates that references should include (depending on publication type): authors, title of book or article, title of journal or other work, name of conference, place of publication, date of publication, publisher and page numbers.
 The conventions for citing internet resources include URL and date accessed.
+Where material available on the internet is taken from prior published work you must always reference the original source(s) and, if appropriate, the internet resource too.
 A useful style guide can be found at authorservices.wiley.com.
 Your tutor will be able to provide further guidance.